Children Give Money to Santa to Buy Toys for Those in Need

 This top elf has a message for the two generous youngsters.

-“I am going to take care of their list.
+"I am going to take care of their list.
 I have their lists there, too.
-It’s a good list but they are two little good children and I’d like to just say thank God for them.”
+It's a good list, but they are two little good children and I'd like to just say thank God for them."

 Santa and organizers of the event say they are working to track down the parents of the two children.
 If you know who they are, contact organizers through the Facebook page.